About this taught graduate course

-The Foundation Research Methods in Education PGA will provide you with an understanding of the theoretical and methodological issues involved in conceptualising and designing educational research.
-Warwick's Education Studies will provide specialist guidance through your research training.
+The Postgraduate Award in Foundation Research Methods in Education will provide you with knowledge and understanding of the theoretical and methodological issues involved in conceptualising and designing educational research.

 - Understand the stages in designing and carrying out research in the field of Education

 - Engage critically with the theoretical and methodological grounds on which education research is based

 - Assess the efficiency and effectiveness of educational research from different perspectives and methodologies

 - Gain familiarity with different research practices in relation to a range of empirical investigations within educational settings

 - Be able to identify a topic to research and design and carry out a small scale research project in a field of interest to you

 - Be able to communicate your research to different users

 English language requirements

 You can find out more about our English language requirements.
 This course requires the following: